 A batterer often uses fear and intimidation as a means to control.
 These tactics serve to isolate the victim and often are followed by incidents of physical abuse.
 Answering the following questions will help you determine whether or not you’re in an emotionally abusive relationship.
 A “yes” answer to even half of these questions indicates that you are headed down a path that could, ultimately, be emotionally and physically dangerous.

-- Do you feel like a child in the relationship, having to ask permission and apologizing for your behavior?
+Do you feel like a child in the relationship, having to ask permission and apologizing for your behavior?

-Did your partner complain so much when you saw them in the past that you finally stopped seeing them altogether so you wouldn’t have to argue with him about it?
-Are you ashamed to see your friends or family because of your mate’s abusive behavior and because you are embarrassed at how he treats you?
+Did your partner complain so much when you saw them in the past that you finally stopped seeing them altogether so you wouldn’t have to argue about it?
+Are you ashamed to see your friends or family because of your partner’s behavior and because you are embarrassed at how your partner treats you?

-- Does he control or disapprove of your spending but seem to have no problems spending on himself?This material was adapted from Beverly Engel’s book: The Emotionally Abused Woman.
+Does your partner control or disapprove of your spending but seem to have no problems with personal spending?

 Men Can Be Victims Too

 House of Ruth Maryland recognizes that men can also be victims of intimate partner violence.
 This is true in both heterosexual, gay, bisexual and other types of relationships.
 All victims are encouraged to call our Hotline (410)889-7884 and speak with a staff person.